talkhouse/noyes/README.md

 compromising recognition accuracy.
 In some cases the effect of inadequate bandwidth on latency can be reduced to zero.

-Because hand sets require different implementations the Noyes library is designed to quickly and efficiently work with and develop multiple underlying implementations.
-All implementations are accessible via a high level dynamic language that includes a very expressive domain specific language for handling signal processing routines.
-In addition, all implementations share unit tests written in a high level dynamic language.

-The design goal is to have signal processing routines that are so simple and so disentangled from the overall system that anyone could extract any of the routines and use them elsewhere with little trouble.
-Benchmarks are included.

-This library places an emphasis on expressiveness without sacrificing ultimate performance.
-It does so by supporting multiple implementations each with Ruby bindings.
-The pure Ruby version, while not fast, is often adequate for development and is the best place to add new routines.

-For examples of how to link with different implementations see the test section of the Rakefile.
-At present only the pure Ruby implementation is exposed via the gem.

 ## Requirements:
-  Almost any version of ruby & rake.
+Almost any version of Ruby & rake.
 Java, if you want to use the Java implementation
 A C compiler if you want to use the C version

-  Some of the utility scripts such as nrec and jrec may use sox, but none of the core routines use it.
+Some of the utility scripts such as nrec may use sox, but none of the core routines use it.

 ## Build instructions
   rake -T